Nikki & Swami Farm the Living Soil

 Donnell Alexander (05:27):

 I have one big question.
-We’re going to talk a lot about regenerative farming in this conversation, but I can’t help but wonder if from the things I’ve read how you got there, and I, I know that you came to Mendo in 2000 is that right?
+We’re going to talk a lot about regenerative farming in this conversation, but I can’t help but wonder if from the things I’ve read how you got there.
+And I know that you came to Mendo in 2000 is that right?

 Nikki Lastreto (05:40):